-Four Simple Tech Hacks That Will Make You More Productive
+Six simple tech hacks that will make you more productive

 - Windows users can find them under Windows Settings > Accounts > Family & Other People.

-- Android users can download the TrendMicro app, which allows users to easily block access to certain websites.
+- Android users can download the TrendMicro Mobile Security & Antivirus app, which allows users to easily block access to certain websites.

 The solutions above work great if you’re the one to blame for wasting your time.
 But if you find your time is being wasted by your friends who won’t stop texting, or by apps that keep sending social media or news alerts during work hours, you need to block them from doing so.
 The good news is that you don’t even need to make those friends and apps aware of your tactics.

 All the major OSes have versions of a “do not disturb” mode built into them.
-When activated, these modes prevent notifications being sent to your device.
-By default, do not disturb modes are usually set to turn on at night when you should be sleeping.
+When activated, these modes prevent notifications from being sent to your device.
+By default, do-not-disturb modes are usually set to turn on at night, when you should be sleeping.
 But a great hack is to flip the schedule on its head and turn them on during the day when you have work to do, so even if your friends keep texting, or those social media sites keep pinging you, there’s no way you’ll get the distracting notification until your work is done.

-- On a Mac, go into your Notification Center, swipe down and toggle Do Not Disturb to “On.”
+- On a Mac, go into your Notification Center, swipe down, and toggle Do Not Disturb to “On.”
 Toggle it to “Off” when your work is done for the day.

 - On an iOS device, go into your Control Center and tap the present moon button to enable Do Not Disturb.

 - On a PC, right-click on the Action Center icon in the taskbar notification area.
-Select “Turn On Quiet Hours” to enable do not disturb mode.
+Select “Turn On Quiet Hours” to enable do-not-disturb mode.

 - On an Android device, swipe down from the top of the display to open the notification screen and tap on the Do Not Disturb icon.

 Even when you’re focusing on work, it’s still important to remember to take breaks.
-Science shows breaks actually make us more productive, not less.
-Thankfully there are a few free apps that you can install on your work machines that will automatically tell you when it’s time to step away from the keyboard.
+Science shows that they actually make us more productive, not less so.
+A few free apps will automatically tell you when it’s time to step away from the keyboard.

-If you’re on a Mac, Time Out–Break Reminders is an excellent app that lets you schedule “normal” five- to 10-minute breaks every hour and a seconds-long “micro” break every 15 minutes.
+For those on a Mac, Time Out—Break Reminders is an excellent app that lets you schedule 5- to 10-minute breaks every hour and a seconds-long “micro” break every 15 minutes.
 PC and Linux users can get the same capabilities from the excellent freeware Workrave.

-So now you know the tech hacks to help you be more productive, what are you still doing in this article?
+So, now that you know the tech hacks to help you be more productive, what are you doing still reading this article?
 Get back to work.